Tozex/Smart-Contract-Library/contracts/MultiSigWallet/Read me Multisig.md

 #### Function isTransactionTimedOut()

 This function is called in confirmTransaction().
-When the remaining period is reached, confirmations can no longer take place so the transaction is permanently frozen
+When the cutoff timestamp to confirm the transaction has passed, confirmations can no longer take place so the transaction is permanently frozen

 #### Function isSignerChangeConfirmed()